mdeliw/md/JavaConcurrency.md

 ### CachedThreadPool

 Used where there are a lot of **short-lived** parallel tasks to be executed.
-The number of threads of this executor pool is not bounded.
+The number of threads is not bounded.
 If all the threads are busy executing tasks and a new task comes, the pool will create and add a new thread to the executor.
 As soon as one of the threads becomes free, it will take up the execution of the new tasks.
-If a thread remains idle for sixty seconds, they are terminated and removed from cache.
+If a thread remains idle for sixty seconds, it is terminated and removed from cache.

 ### FixedThreadPool(n)

 Thread pool of a fixed number of threads.
 The tasks submitted to the executor are executed by the `n` threads and if there is more task they are stored on a `LinkedBlockingQueue`.
-This number is usually the total number of the threads supported by the underlying processor.

-However, if the tasks are not short-lived, the thread pool will have lots of live threads and may lead to resource thrashing and hence performance drop.
+The fixed number value  is usually the total number of the threads supported by the underlying processor.
+If tasks are not short-lived, the thread pool will have lots of live threads and may lead to resource thrashing and drop in performance.

-### SingleThreadExecutor

-Has only a single thread and execute tasks in a sequential manner.
-If the thread dies due to an exception while executing a task, a new thread is created to replace the old thread and the subsequent tasks are executed in the new one.

 ### ScheduledThreadPool

-Schedule tasks to execute after a given delay, or to execute periodically.
-Consider using this executor if you want to schedule tasks to execute concurrently.
+Execute after a given delay, or execute periodically for scheduling tasks to execute concurrently.

-### SingleScheduledExecutor

-Used when we have a task that needs to be run at regular intervals or if we wish to delay a certain task. `scheduleAtFixedRate` or `scheduleWithFixedDelay`.

 ### ForkJoinPool